boelle/LibreMesh/README.md

 A: Recommend 4+ nodes minimum for production (1 origin + 3 satellites/storage nodes).
 For testing: k=2, n=3 (2 data, 1 parity) on 3-4 local nodes.

 **Q: What about spam and abuse?**
-A: LibreMesh uses pattern recognition to detect automated abuse.
-Instead of blocking, suspicious feeders are throttled (slowed down), making attacks tedious.
-Patterns detected: duplicate files (5+ uploads), upload/delete churn (>80% deleted within 1hr), storage amplification (1000+ tiny files), rate limit assault (sustained max rate), robotic intervals (exact timing), and rapid micro-changes (fuzzing patterns).
-Throttling is transparent—feeders see their spam score (0-10) and reason in every response.
-First offense resets after 24h; repeat offenders escalate to harder throttling.
+A: LibreMesh uses behavioral pattern recognition to throttle (not block) suspicious activity.
+We monitor for automated abuse patterns like repetitive operations, rapid churn, and robotic timing.
+Normal human usage won't trigger it.
+Throttling is transparent—all RPC responses include your spam score (0-10) and explanation.
+First offense resets after 24h; repeat patterns escalate.
+The system is designed to bore attackers, not frustrate legitimate users.

 **Q: What if I'm throttled by mistake?**
 A: All RPC responses show your spam score and why you're throttled.
 Normal usage won't trigger it.
-If you need high-volume uploads (backups, batch jobs), contact the network operator for whitelisting.
+If legitimate high-volume activity (backups, batch jobs) gets flagged, contact the network operator for whitelisting.
 Throttling resets automatically after 24h of clean activity.

 ---